bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 In theory it will admit defeat eventually, but if my calculations are correct, its stupid metal brain will oxidise into dust before that happens.

-One way to think about the difficulty of generating pangrammatic autograms is to compare it to a slightly simpler problem: what if we don't care if the individual letter counts are correct, just that they add up to the right total?
+One way to think about the difficulty of generating pangram-autograms is to compare it to a slightly simpler problem: what if we don't care if the individual letter counts are correct, just that they add up to the right total?
 In that case, the only thing that matters about the phrase "one a" is that it